je-nunez/PetriNet-SelfCorrectiveSystem/README.md

--presumably, issuing a page-out to correct the situation `handling_my_alert_Disk_IO`, probably by following some established System Engineering guideline to solve this situation, although how this situation is solved depends on the hardware and software architecture available-), but with this more connected model, the Petri Net becomes live:
+-presumably, issuing a page-out to correct the situation `handling_my_alert_Disk_IO`, probably by following some established System Engineering guideline to solve this situation, although how this situation is solved in an actual deployment depends on the hardware and software architecture available, like, e.g., inside a self-driving car-), but with this more connected model, the Petri Net becomes live:

       strongly_live: Yes